Long-Arm Quilting Services

 Sizes: Table runners, wall-hangings, and quilts up to 120" wide.
 Isn't that awesome!

 Below are some tips and pointers for helping us to quilt your top the very best we can:

 - Please bring a backing fabric that is at least 3" larger on all sides than the size of your top.
-This is important because the top and bottom edges of your back is pinned to a leader and we need that extra space for the rollers.
-The sides need to be larger than the quilt top because we use tension clamps on those sides to keep your quilt taut.
+This is important because the top and bottom edges of your back is pinned to a leader and I need that extra space for the rollers.
+The sides need to be larger than the quilt top because I use tension clamps on those sides to keep your quilt taut.
 It's better to clamp onto the extra back than onto the top (trust me).
 Additionally, as stitches progress across, up, and down through the layers, there's a subtle shift in the backing and batting as it's pulled together with the top...It's so much better to have too much backing and batting than too little.

 - Trim the top and bottom edges of the backing so they are straight.
 These two edges are attached directly to the leaders on the frame and are responsible for keeping your back straight and in-line with your top.
-If you forget to trim, then we will do it for you (but it could cost you extra time).
+If you forget to trim, then I will do it for you (but it could cost you extra time).